 Her shoulders relaxed and she set the glass container with the other ones.
-Science was her comfort zone, she could talk about it all day, every day.
+She could talk about science all day, every day.
 Beatrice had the fanciful thought that he had figured that out about her and that’s why he asked what he did.
 See?
 Fanciful.

 “I was referring to the incompetent ignoramuses who screwed up the DNA test during the recent serial killer investigation.
-Since it’s been my experience that labs don’t just make one mistake, they make multiple mistakes, I decided to do a random assessment of a handful of their past cases.
-In between working on the evidence from our current investigations, of course.”
+Since it’s been my experience that labs don’t just make one mistake, they make multiple mistakes, I decided to do a random assessment of a handful of their past cases.”
 She flipped the file shut, added it to the stack, and flattened her hand on top.
 “My very preliminary review of their files has shown that the mistakes made in our case were merely the tip of the iceberg relevant to the number of deficiencies within that laboratory.
 If they haven’t already been, they need to be shut down immediately.”
 Beatrice had zero tolerance for careless lab work.

 Mathias leaned a hip against the edge of the table.
 “If that happens, all their previous findings and any cases they’ve been involved with could come under scrutiny.
 Quite possibly overturning past convictions.”

 “As they should.
 Innocent people could be sitting in prison due to their malfeasance.”
-She turned to scowl at him.
-“You cannot possibly find that acceptable, can you?”
+She turned to him with a mean scowl.
+“You cannot possibly have a problem with that, can you?”